Técnica & OHM – live memories from the laboratory of experimental music [unklar art review]

-Together with Berghain and STAUB, OHM has always been one of my favourite places — a tiny venue permanently close to my heart.
-I’ve spent countless unforgettable musical nights there, to the point where I started calling it “The laboratory of experimental music”.
-I mean you are not a Berliner if you haven’t checked this box in your to experience places agenda.
+Together with Berghain and STAUB, OHM has always been one of my favourite places — a tiny venue close to my heart.
+I’ve spent countless unforgettable musical nights there, to the point where I started calling it the laboratory of experimental music.
+I mean you are not a Berliner if you haven’t checked this box in your experience places agenda.

-Unfortunately, life didn’t really allow me to return there much after the Corona years, so I was genuinely excited when I got a free pass for Técnica’s third night at OHM.
+Life didn’t really allow me to return there much after the Corona years, so I was genuinely excited when I got a free pass for Técnica’s third night at OHM [Técnica lucky 13 event in total].
 Even more exciting was the chance to witness a new generation of artists emerging freely, confidently, and entirely through their own force.

-Last Thursday, I arrived full of nostalgia and old emotions for Técnica’s third return to OHM — and what a return it turned out to be.
+Last Thursday, I arrived full of nostalgia and old emotions at OHM — and what a return it turned out to be.

 I made it just in time to catch the final part of ISA’s opening set, which immediately confirmed all my expectations of OHM and left me wanting to hear more.
 And more came with Surrealich’s deeply personal musical journey following two years spent in Africa.
 Her set was not only beautiful but emotionally heavy in the best possible way.
 It brought back fragments of my own memories — times when life felt easier and entirely different.